eugenebolshakov/taknado/CV.md

 ## Past work

-### Dec 2021 - present: Product Engineer at Teller.
+### Dec 2021 - Dec 2024: Product Engineer at Teller.
 London, UK

 [Teller](https://teller.io) provides an API that US fintechs can use to access banking data of their users.
-There is nothing like OpenBanking in the US, so there is no standard way for 3rd parties to access banking data.
+There is no analogue of OpenBanking in the US, so there is no standard way for 3rd parties to access banking data.
 Teller provides a solution by reverse-engineering the internal APIs that mobile banking apps use and integrates them into a simple, reliable and